fieldtrip/website/tutorial/salzburg.md

     cfg.grid = sourcemodel;
     [grid] = ft_prepare_leadfield(cfg);

 We want to reconstruct the locations of the M100 component.
 In the present case this component is maximal around 50 to 180ms post stimulus onset.
-Therefore we segment the data around this interval using [**reference: ft_redefinetrial](/\*\*reference/ ft_redefinetrial).
+Therefore we segment the data around this interval using **[ft_redefinetrial](/reference/ft_redefinetrial)**.
 Furthermore we would contrast the source solution against a prestimulus baseline of equal length.

     cfg = [];
     cfg.toilim = [-.18 -.05];